 Mountain Retreat Center Germany

-The Mountain Retreat Center (MRC) in the small Bavarian village Sachrang, right at the border to Tyrol/Austria, is only a 15 minutes drive away from the highway A8 connecting Munich to Salzburg.
-Tranquil and modest it is situated hillside, overlooking the little village with only a few restaurants, one shop, church and some housing.
-The view to the surrounding mountains is breathtaking.
+The Mountain Retreat Center (MRC) is in the small Bavarian village Sachrang, right at the border to Tyrol/Austria.
+It is only a 15 minute drive from highway A8 connecting Munich to Salzburg.
+Tranquil and modest it is situated in a hillside overlooking the little village with only a few restaurants, one shop, church and some housing.
+The view of the surrounding mountains is breathtaking.
 Silence.

-If you want to exercise in fresh air you can hike right from the house.
-Winter and summer.
+If you want to exercise in fresh air you can hike right from the house winter and summer.
 The most popular peaks nearby are Spitzstein, Geigerstein, Kampenwand.
 The next little towns are Aschau im Chiemgau (13km) or Kufstein in Tyrol (15km) away.
 The famous lake Chiemsee is about 23 kilometers from Sachrang.
-Visits to Salzburg or Tyrol are also worthwile.
+Visits to Salzburg or Tyrol are also worthwhile.